bimdata/python-api-client/docs/BcfApi.md

 Import bcf-xml format into this project

+This is not a standard route.
 Import bcf-xml format into this project.
 If there are guid conflict, an error will be raised.
 If there are index conflicts, indexes of the imported file will be overriden with a new index.
 Author and assigned_to fields will be linked to existing users in the project.
 If no matching user are found, fields will be emptied.
 Only BCF 2.1 is supported Required scopes: bcf:write

 ### Example